ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 ### Bake Lighting
 Bakes lighting on all selected objects.
 This operator takes the longest by far

+*Make sure to hide the skybox before baking lighting or the sky won't cast any light on the scene, don't ask how I know that*

 ### Bake GI
 This one's badly named, it renders and exports a cubemap